aye-thuzar/CS634Project/README.md

 **Milestone 3:**

 For milestone 3, I used light gradient boosting machine (LGBM) with default parameters for baseline and hyperparameter-tuned with Optuna for the optimized model.
 The results are stated at the beginning of my readme file.
+I also hyperparameter-tuned my milestone-2 XGBoost model.

 I tested the pickled models in this notebook: https://github.com/aye-thuzar/CS634Project/blob/main/CS634Project_Milestone3_AyeThuzar_Testing.ipynb